These Numbers Show Favorable Signs for The Mosaic Company (MOS)

 The Mosaic Company disclosed in a document filed with the SEC on May 06 that EBEL GREGORY L (Director) bought a total of 15,600 shares of the company’s common stock.
 The trade occurred on May 06 and was made at $63.49 per share for $0.99 million.
 Following the transaction, the insider now directly holds 80068.0 shares of the MOS stock.

-Still, SEC filings show that on Apr 18, Precourt Walter F. III (Senior VP – Strategy & Growth) disposed off 9,647 shares at an average price of $78.00 for $0.75 million.
-The insider now directly holds 75,000 shares of The Mosaic Company (MOS).
+Still, SEC filings show that on Apr 18, Ricard Corrine D. (Sr VP – Mosaic Fertilizantes) disposed off 17,284 shares at an average price of $76.02 for $1.31 million.
+The insider now directly holds 45,501 shares of The Mosaic Company (MOS).

 The Mosaic Company (MOS): Who are the competitors?